nathan-wheeler/boardgame-analysis/README.md

 # Notable Analyses

 After preprocessing, cleaning the data and examining descriptive statistics of interest, I preformed the following analysis:
-1. XGBoost regression with extracted SHAP scores to identify the feature importance in predicting of game popularity.
+1. XGBoost regression with extracted SHAP scores to identify the feature importance in predicting game popularity.
 2. Non-negative matrix factorization (NMF) to identify the most and least popular kinds of games.
 3. Cosine Similarity to recommend the next most similar games to any one of interest.